 Conclusion

-As I mentioned in the beginning, the average price of a shotgun is just over $1,000, but the numbers get a lot more useful when you break them down based on the type of shotgun you’re looking for.
+As I mentioned in the beginning, the price of a shotgun is just over $1,000, but the numbers get a lot more useful when you break them down based on the type of shotgun you’re looking for.
 If you want to buy a famous brand name, then be prepared to pay extra for it.

 But if it’s just functionality that you’re after, there are quality offerings at most reasonable price points.
 If you’re on a pennies budget, you may need to make some sacrifices, but for the most part as long as you’ve got a few hundred dollars to spend you’ll be able to get what you need.